Dr. Emily H. Green

 - Popular Music in America

 - M.M., University of Missouri, Kansas City

 - M.A., Ph.D., Cornell University

-Dr. Emily H. Green is Assistant Professor of Music at George Mason University.
-Her research focuses on the strategies of music publishing and marketing in eighteenth- and nineteenth-century western Europe.
-She is particularly interested in title pages and dedications, and attempts to discover what they communicated to their readers, both in the marketplace and in the home.
+Dr. Emily H. Green enjoys scholarship on a number of areas of music history.
+Her first interest in musicology concerns strategies of music publishing and marketing in eighteenth- and nineteenth-century western Europe and America.
+Her book, Dedicating Music, 1785–1850, attempts to discover what dedications communicated to their readers, both in the marketplace and in the home.
 This exploration visits interdisciplinary areas of inquiry like: the history of gendered advertising; the role of consumerism in the construction of taste; ethnographic considerations of celebrity, capital, and prestige; biography and the performance of authenticity; and the histories of collaborative authorship and silent reading.
-She has authored a monograph, Dedicating Music, 1785–1850 on patterns of dedications in this period.
-The tandem website with downloadable spreadsheets and data can be found here.
-Also related to the social history of music, she has co-edited with Catherine Mayes Consuming Music: Individuals, Institutions, Communities, 1730-1830 (Univ. of Rochester Press, 2017).
-Her work has also been published in Current Musicology, Eighteenth-Century Music, Widmungen bei Haydn und Beethoven, and The Journal of Musicological Research, as well as The New York Times and NewMusicBox.
+The book’s tandem website with downloadable spreadsheets and data can be found here.
+Also related to the social history of music, she has co-edited with Catherine Mayes Consuming Music: Individuals, Institutions, Communities, 1730–1830 (Univ. of Rochester Press, 2017).
+Other work has been published in Current Musicology, Eighteenth-Century Music, Widmungen bei Haydn und Beethoven, and The Journal of Musicological Research, as well as The New York Times and NewMusicBox.

 She maintains a specialty in performance practice as a keyboardist on modern and historical instruments.
 She engages with a wide range of repertoire, from Froberger to Schubert to Louis Andriessen, and has given concerts as a solo, collaborative, and ensemble player on harpsichord, early and modern pianos, and synthesizers.